simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 #### Cloudwatch vs. CloudTrail
 - Cloudwatch is for metrics, alarms, rules, performance monitoring and notifications
 - Cloudtrail is for auditing.
 Is a record of all API calls, detailed info, etc.
+#### Cost Expolorer
+- Tool to view and analyse costs, based on resource type, region, tag etc.
+- 13 months of data retained
+- can generate reports (csv)
+- can use to predict future costs
+- When enabled at organizations level, will show combined totals for all accounts
+#### Cost Allocation Tags
+- Use tags to tag resources
+- Need to activate particular tags to be able to use them within cost explorer
+- Can now track costs based on these activated tags
+- If you see an error when doing this, probably not in root account

 ### Recognize and differentiate performance and availability metrics
 #### EC2 Metrics